 Our faculty have been active both in developing statistical methodologies and in implementing software applications based on those methodologies.
 The following are some examples.

 CART stands for Classification and Regression Trees.
 As the name implies, the CART methodology involves using binary trees for tackling classification and regression problems.
-The canonical reference for the methodology and software is the book Classification and Regression Trees by Breiman, Friedman, Olshen and Stone, published by Wadsworth Press.
+The canonical reference for the methodology and software is the book by Breiman, Friedman, Olshen and Stone, Classification and Regression Trees from Wadsworth Press.